dscamiss/blog/content/posts/newton-like-method.md

 ## ML context

-In the context of machine learning, there is (at least in principle) a single loss function, but typically a proxy loss function is used in each gradient descent iteration.
-Furthermore, the proxy loss function is allowed to vary with each iteration (i.e., since the training batch data changes with each iteration).
+In the context of machine learning, there is (at least in principle) a single loss function to be minimized.
+Typically, a distinct proxy loss function is used in each gradient descent iteration, since the training batch data changes with each iteration.
 To account for this, we rewrite the Newton-like iteration from the previous section as
 $$